bhubie/talks/making-impossible-states-impossible/slides/slides.md

 </div>

 <!--
+  - [click] Paradigm originating from functional programming. dates back to the 1970s.
-  - Union: A type that can hold (or "be") one of several different, but fixed, types—like a union of possibilities.
+  - [click] Union: A type that can hold (or "be") one of several different, but fixed, types—like a union of possibilities.
-  - Discriminated: Each possible case (variant) is "tagged" or "labeled" with a unique identifier (the discriminant), which allows you to distinguish (or "discriminate") which variant the value currently holds.
+  - [click] Discriminated: Each possible case (variant) is "tagged" or "labeled" with a unique identifier (the discriminant), which allows you to distinguish (or "discriminate") which variant the value currently holds.
 -->